codingwithjae/myPortfolio/README.md

 ### What I learned

-- I use the original Front End Mentor Project for making my own portfolio.
+- I use the original Front End Mentor Project for making my portfolio.
 - This project was done with mobile-first in mind.
-Was a great exercise for doing layout and for putting in practices Javascript concepts with the validation form.
-In future updates I would implement Airtable to the website.
+Was a great exercise for doing layout and for putting into practice Javascript concepts with the validation form.
+In future updates, I would implement Airtable on the website.

 ### What can be improve

-- Validation form code still need some work.
+- The validation form code still needs some work.
 - HTML can be enhanced.

 ## Author